VLSI-Learnings/Digital-VLSI/Verilog/operators.md

 # Expression and Operators

 * Expressions
-  * An expression is formed using operands and operators.An expression can be used wherever a value is expected.
+  * An expression is formed using operands and operators.
+An expression can be used wherever a value is expected.
   * An operand can be one of the following:
     1. Constant
        * The negative value of an integer with no base specifier is treated as a signed value, while an integer with a base specifier is treated as an unsigned value.